 OSCP vs LPT (Master): A Comparison by Someone with Both

-A couple weeks ago, I finally accomplished a goal I had for a long time; I completed my EC Council Licensed Penetration Tester, Master — a.k.a.
+A couple of weeks ago, I finally accomplished a goal I had for a long time; I completed my EC Council Licensed Penetration Tester, Master — a.k.a.
 LPT (Master) — certification.
 The LPT (Master) certification is the culmination of EC Council’s penetration testing track, following Certified Ethical Hacker (CEH) and EC Council Certified Security Analyst (ECSA).
 The LPT (Master) exam is hands-on only.
 There is no course or written exam to take prior to this hands-on exam.
 The LPT (Master) simulates a real penetration test, complete with a follow-up report to the customer.

 Several months back, I passed the Offensive Security Certified Professional (OSCP) certification examination.
 I had originally hoped to get the certification within three or four months of starting, but it took me a total of eight months to finally complete it.
 I had to take a break in the middle to teach several classes and focus on work, so I could not devote my full attention to the labs.